Rod-Freedom/C1-HoriseonMktgAgency/README.md

 This project is under an [MIT License](https://github.com/Rod-Freedom/C1-HoriseonMktgAgency/blob/main/LICENSE).
 See the LICENSE file for more details.

 ## Credits
-The code was built by Horiseon Social Solution Services, Inc. Edited and optimized by [Rod's Freedom](https://github.com/Rod-Freedom).
+Horiseon Social Solution Services Inc. built the code, which was then edited and optimized by [Rod's Freedom](https://github.com/Rod-Freedom).